Kwantlen Polytechnic University: KPU Farm Schools

 KPU operates three farms that offer "Farm School" training as a non-credit continuing education program.

 The Tsawwassen First Nation Farm School, the Richmond Farm School and the Sik-E-Dakh Farm School teach students applied sustainable farming practices and include a farm incubator program for alumni.

 Libraries

 KPU has a library on all of its campuses, with the exception of Civic Centre.
 The largest library is on the Surrey campus with smaller program focused collections available in Richmond, Langley, and Cloverdale.
 KPU students and faculty have access to millions of items through the library, including online journal and newspaper articles, print and ebooks, streaming media and more.
 Items from other parts of Canada and around the globe can also be accessed through the library's free interlibrary loans service.

 KPU library recently launched the χʷəχʷéy̓əm Indigenous Collection at the Surrey, Richmond and Langley campuses, with Cloverdale to follow.
-Each collection has a theme focussed on programs taught on that campus.
+Each collection has a theme focused on programs taught on that campus.